salrashid123/gcp_tpm_sealed_keys/README.md

 Sample applications that seal keys to [TPM](https://en.wikipedia.org/wiki/Trusted_Platform_Module) [Platform Configuration Registers (PCR)](https://link.springer.com/chapter/10.1007/978-1-4302-6584-9_12) values using Google [Confidential Compute](https://cloud.google.com/confidential-computing) instances

-This repo demostrates how a remote user can acquire a GCP VM's unique [Endorsement Public key](https://cloud.google.com/security/shielded-cloud/retrieving-endorsement-key) and then use that to seal/encrypt a key such that it can only get unsealed/decrypted _on that vm_.
+This repo demonstrates how a remote user can acquire a GCP VM's unique [Endorsement Public key](https://cloud.google.com/security/shielded-cloud/retrieving-endorsement-key) and then use that to seal/encrypt a key such that it can only get unsealed/decrypted _on that vm_.

 In addition, the key is sealed using a PCR policy that mandates the key can only be unsealed or used if specific PCR values are present on that VM. and if the VM gets deleted, the key cannot be unsealed.